Mayne Yard construction update - June and July 2025

 - Some increased levels of noise, vibration and dust associated with the use of heavy machinery and equipment

-temporarily closed to all boats / vessels until mid-2025.
+- Due to the construction of a new rail bridge, a section of Breakfast Creek near Grafton Street, Windsor has been temporarily closed to all boats / vessels until late-2025.
 The construction area boundaries will be marked with buoys on the water within Breakfast Creek.

 If you want to know more, all of this information is available in PDF form: